Nepal for ALL SEASON!

 And hence, Nepal offer tremendous varieties of nature walk and treks in almost every part of the country.
 Be it just a nature walk though the natural environments for watching the birds, butterflies, animals or doing the study and research tour or collecting the specimen of the floras of the lowland or Himalayas.
 These all trips are wonderful, which also ways of showing awareness towards the nature, educating and trying to pass the valuable information to our next generation

-As the traditional tourism has economically benefited some parts of country (Everest, Annapurna and Langtang) in a way but it has been costing the cultural and environmental dearly.
+As the traditional tourism has economically benefited some parts of country (Everest, Annapurna and Langtang) in a way but it has been costing the culture and environment dearly.

-There are still thousand of area that are still pristine and intact, that are now open for all kinds of tourist who can enjoy the real life and culture of urban Nepal and contribute the local economic at the same time staying in the norms of responsible and environmental policy, that are beneficial for the next generations and the future tourist to come.
-These new developed areas are equally challenging and beautiful but with a added attraction of home stay and using the community areas for camping or community ecolodges, that provides more and authentic picture of this Himalayan country, Nepal.
+There are still thousand of area that are still pristine and intact, that are now open for all kinds of tourist who can enjoy the real life and culture of urban Nepal and contribute the local economic responsibly and not harming the environment.
+This is beneficial for the next generations and the future tourist to come.
+These new developed areas are equally challenging and beautiful but with a added attraction of home stay and using the community areas for camping or community Eco-lodges, that provides more and authentic picture of this Himalayan country, Nepal.

-There are many rivers that can be used as Canyoning and Kayaking tours.
+There are many rivers and waterfall that can be used for Canyoning adventure.
 Nature-treks.com is proud to be associated with Borderlands eco-adventure Resort, who has pioneered this unique and new adventure sports in Nepal based at Gati Village area near Nepal and Tibet border.
 The Canyoning is highly recommended for two days with one night accommodation in the Resort by the mighty river Bhote Koshi.
 River Kayak clinic and family trips are run in few pristine river of Nepal.

 Himalayan White Water River Rafting and Kayaking adventures